-Even though beans and legumes provide a great plant protein, they are still starchy and feed Candida.
-Legumes can also be inflammatory for many people because they contain agglutinins.
-Like grains, I recommend minimizing legumes or eliminating them altogether.
+Even though beans and legumes provide a great plant protein, they are starchy and feed Candida.
+Legumes can also be inflammatory to many people because they contain agglutinins.
+Like grains, legumes can also be difficult for your body to digest, meaning there is more partially digested food in your gut.
+An overabundance of partially digested food in the intestinal tract provides feeds bacterial overgrowth.
+I recommend minimizing legumes or eliminating them altogether.

 6. Starchy Vegetables

 Like fruit, this is one that sneaks by many people.
-Certain vegetables like acorn squash, butternut squash, and spaghetti squash are good sources of carbohydrates, but once eaten, they are broken down into sugars that feed Candida.
-Instead, focus on eating plenty of leafy greens, and other tasty veggies like brussel sprouts, broccoli, cauliflower, and asparagus.
+Certain starchy vegetables including acorn squash, butternut squash, and spaghetti squash are considered good sources of carbohydrates.
+However, once eaten, they are broken down into the sugars that feed Candida.
+Focus on eating plenty of leafy greens, and other tasty veggies like Brussel sprouts, broccoli, cauliflower, and asparagus.